 Some of the famous examples of solo podcast formats include:

-A simple Google search shows just how many comedians like Bill Burr and Marc Maron use solo podcasts to reach a huge audience online.
+A simple Google search shows how many comedians like Bill Burr and Marc Maron use solo podcasts to reach a vast online audience.

 Take Red Hat’s Command Line Heroes, for instance.

-Command Line Heroes is a narrative-style podcast that talks about open source technology and manages to make a serious and seemingly boring topic entertaining.
+Command Line Heroes is a narrative-style podcast about open-source technology, making a profound and seemingly boring topic entertaining.

 They’re on their 6th season currently and have a 90% average episode completion rate.

-This podcast format is suitable for journalists since they have better connections to get detailed and insightful information.
+This podcast format suits journalists since they have better connections to get detailed and insightful information.

-Initially, this show starts with a monologue by a solo host, and then they gradually make the transition to an interview format or panel discussion.
+Initially, this show starts with a monologue by a solo host, and then they gradually transition to an interview format or panel discussion.

-The number of podcast listeners continues to rise exponentially, with 383.7 million podcast listeners globally as of June 2022.
+The number of podcast listeners continues to rise exponentially, with 383.7 million globally as of June 2022.

-This proves just how lucrative podcasting can be for your business and as a platform to build your authority.
+Podcasting can be lucrative for your business and as a platform to build your authority.

-Luckily, there are plenty of podcast tools to help you with the entire process.
+Luckily, plenty of podcast tools help you with the entire process.